 If there’s a change or update that you want your customers to know about, email is often the most effective way to send that message.
 That said, it’s important not to spam your customers.
 Sending emails too often may cause customers to ignore or delete your messages.

 Asynchronous messaging is a communication channel that is particularly helpful for communicating with customers digitally.
 You can easily add this feature to your website or mobile app.
 Then, customers will be able to start a chat with customer support, leave, and come back to the conversation without losing context.

 Consumers are already used to chatting with their family, friends and co-workers in this way on messaging apps they already use and love like WeChat, iMessage, and Whatsapp.
 One study shows that 75 percent of people prefer to use messaging channels for most customer service interactions.
 Providing a communication channel to customers that feels familiar, like messaging, will help keep engagement high while your storefronts are closed.

 AI and automation

 An added benefit of asynchronous messaging is that it enables automation for quick and easy self-service.
-For example, an answer bot can respond to customer messages instantly with useful articles from your FAQs so customers can get their questions answered without needing to speak to an agent.
+For example, an QuickSearch Bot can respond to customer messages instantly with useful articles from your FAQs so customers can get their questions answered without needing to speak to an agent.
 Simple chatbots can also be deployed to handle routine workflows, like issuing a return label.
 Using these technologies, you can more easily communicate with customers and address routine questions instead of leaving them to wait for hours on hold.

 It’s a challenging time for many businesses, especially those that are accustomed to interacting with customers in person.
 But don’t get discouraged by the loss of up-close, personal interaction.
 There are ample ways to connect with your customers virtually and continue to provide an excellent customer experience.